-PMS may include one or more of the following:
+PMS may include one or more of the following symptoms:

-Mood changes are the most commonly reported symptoms in our clinic.
-Specifically this can present as grumpiness, irritability, anger, anxiety, a short fuse or impatience.
-Or maybe you become more emotional, bursting into tears or feeling overwhelmed at the drop of a hat.
+Mood changes are the most frequently reported symptoms in my clinic.
+Specifically, this can present as grumpiness, irritability, anger, anxiety, a short fuse or impatience.
+Or maybe you become more emotional or depressed, bursting into tears or feeling overwhelmed at the drop of a hat.

-Bloating, fluid retention or sore breasts are another common symptom.
+Bloating, fluid retention or sore breasts are other common symptoms.
 Some women will go up a dress size for a week or more every month.

-Acne flares or breakouts are often due to hormonal changes premenstrually but can also be exacerbated by inflammation and diet.
+Acne flares or breakouts are often due to premenstrual hormonal changes but can also be exacerbated by inflammation and diet.